🎞️ View video tutorial: Stopping medications

 📌 Note: Once you sign a prescription, it can no longer be edited or deleted from the patient's chart.
 You can only Cancel or Stop the prescription.
 (For more information on cancelling a prescription entered in error, see Cancelling signed prescriptions.)

 1. From the patient's chart, from the Start/Open menu or the Quick Menu, choose Medications.
 If you are viewing the chart summary, you can also click the arrow in the Active Medications widget.

 2. Click Stop beside the medication you are discontinuing.

-3. If the window that appears, the stop date defaults to today.
-Change this, if necessary (for example, if the patient reports they stopped taking it prior to today).
+4. The stop date defaults to today.
+Change the date, if necessary (for example, if the patient reports they stopped taking it prior to today).

 💡 Tip: You can also stop a medication while you are renewing a patient's medications.
-In the Manage Medications window, beside the medication’s dosage details, click Stop.
+In the Manage Medications window, beside the medication’s dosage details, click the Stop icon.